hmcts/ops-runbooks/oncall/README.md

 ssh devops@idam-bastion.platform.hmcts.net
 ```

-_note: there is a DNS name idam-bastion.platform.hmcts.net, but some people have had issues connecting using it.
+**Note:** there is a DNS name idam-bastion.platform.hmcts.net, but some people have had issues connecting using it.
 Local IP is: 10.106.79.4

 The [idam-tools](https://github.com/hmcts/idam-tools) repository is checked out in the home directory of the `devops` user.
 There's useful scripts there.